haioco/k8s-installer/README.md

 >        chdir: $HOME
 >        creates: pod_network_setup.txt</pre>

-#### we use from flannel for networking in k8s . you can use from other solution such as Calico or ... .
+#### we use from flannel for networking in k8s . you can use from other solution such as Calico or other third party network's drivers .
-#### run playnook with this command:
+#### run playbook with this command:
 ```ssh
 ansible-playbook -i hosts ~/kube-cluster/master.yml
 ```